amini-allight/npdfr/readme.md

 npdfr /path/to/file.pdf
 ```

-Otherwise run `./run.sh /path/to/file.pdf` n the project root directory.
+Otherwise run `./run.sh /path/to/file.pdf` in the project root directory.
 You can open multiple PDFs by supplying multiple file names.

 ## Keybindings